Zeebo Inc.

 Zeebo Inc. was an American consumer electronics company and creator of the Zeebo entertainment and education system.
 Designed for "emerging markets" in countries such as Brazil, Mexico, India and China, the Zeebo system (or "Zeebo") runs videogames and other interactive content delivered via wireless 3G digital distribution.
 This approach is intended to thwart piracy and reduce the cost of content.
 The system also enables wireless Internet access for web browsing, email and social networking.
-The Zeebo was sold throughout Brazil and Mexico, and the company has discussed the possibility of future product introductions elsewhere in Latin America, in India, China and Russia.
+The Zeebo was sold throughout Brazil and Mexico, and the company has discussed the possibility of future product introductions elsewhere in the Americas, in India, China and Russia.

 Founding

 By the company's own account, the initial idea for the Zeebo system occurred independently to Reinaldo Normand, who was then at Tectoy Mobile (a division of the Brazilian consumer electronics company Tectoy), and Mike Yuen, senior director of games and services at Qualcomm.
 Normand sought backers for the project in the United States, and helped formed a small U.S.-based division of Tectoy, called Tectoy of America, in 2007.
 He then met Yuen, and the two discovered that they were pursuing similar concepts.
 During that time Mike Yuen was working with Dave Durnil, Director of Engineering at Qualcomm who designed and built the first working prototype of a 3G wireless gaming and entertainment console.
 Qualcomm decided to fund the project, and Tectoy of America became Zeebo Inc. in March, 2008.
 Normand joined the executive staff and was given responsibility for worldwide special projects.
 Dave Durnil became an engineering advisor for Zeebo Inc. Yuen left Qualcomm and was named Zeebo's senior vice president of content and services in August, 2009.
 He served as president and CEO.